Castles of scotland

 It probably should have though, to be fair.
 In its history, it was besieged several times and, during its siege by old Longshanks, we have one of the best documents of a siege - known as 'the Roll of Caerlaverock.'
 The document describes the two-day siege where 60 men tried to hold the castle against an army of over 3000, siege weaponry, and 80-100 knights (I've read varied amounts, still a lot of heraldry flapping around in the wind).
 Eventually, they were forced to submit.

-The Roll claims, 'life and limb the good king spared, and gave each a garment new,' however, other sources claim the men were hung from the side of the castle.
+The Roll claims, 'life and limb the good king spared, and gave each a garment new,' however, other sources claim the men were hanged from the side of the castle.
 Knowing Edward's general MO of brutality and being an all-around massive horror show of a man, I know which I believe to be most likely.
 I don't think a man known as the 'Hammer of the Scots' was likely to say, 'good job lads, here's some new gear.'

 Brutal history aside, Caerlaverock is an awe-inspiring castle.
 It has a uniquely triangular design, although there is another one in Pisa, Italy.
 The gatehouse is truly impressive, and it also has a moat and some wonderful stone carving on the interior.
 It is amazingly intact for a 13th-century castle that has endured such a violent history.